 The main difference is in how you wear the measuring devices.
 Traditional chest strap heart rate monitors are worn around the chest because they measure electric signals that the heart generates as it beats and pushes blood to circulation.
 With a chest strap heart rate monitor you usually need a separate wrist device or mobile to pick up the heart rate signals from the chest strap and to interpret the received data.
 Polar devices with wrist-based heart rate measurement can be worn alone without a chest strap.
 They are always ready when you are to track your heart rate from your wrist.

-Certain factors, like sports with extreme arm motions and training in cold conditions, may affect the wrist based heart rate measurement.
+Certain factors, like sports with extreme arm motions (racket sports), wet conditions (swimming) and training in cold conditions (skiing), may affect the wrist based heart rate measurement.
 In these cases, the Polar H10 / H7 heart rate sensor is the optimal training companion.
 Polar H10 heart rate sensor is more responsive to rapidly increasing or decreasing heart rate, so it’s the ideal option also for interval type of training with quick sprints.

 With the Polar H10 / H7 heart rate sensor, you can get detailed HRV (heart rate variability) based information about your body and fitness in case you’re looking for more personalized guidance for your training habits.

-Polar devices that have the wrist-based heart rate measurement feature (A360, A370, M200, M430 and M600) use a technology called optical heart rate monitoring (OHR).
+Polar devices that have the wrist-based heart rate measurement feature (A360, A370, M200, M430, M600, Vantage M and Vantage V) use a technology called optical heart rate monitoring (OHR).
 It's a technology that's been used in hospitals for some time already and is based on detecting your blood flow optically through the skin on your wrist.